rodrigovaldes/min_hpp/README.md

 NOTE: the first app is the name of your master file, like main, app, or so

 ## How to avoid the scheduler to run twice?
-Theorethically, either `app.run(use_reloader=False)` or `app.run(debug=False)`
+For local deployment, theorethically, either `app.run(use_reloader=False)` or `app.run(debug=False)`

 However, it does not always work.

-As an alternative, in the main app.py file
+For lacally deployment, in the main app.py file
 ```
 if app.debug == False:
     # configure the scheduler
 ```

+For deployment in Heroku, none of the above work.
-The solution may be to add preload to the Procfile, like this:
+The solution is adding preload to the Procfile, like this:
 `web: gunicorn app:app --preload`

 More information here [https://github.com/viniciuschiele/flask-apscheduler/issues/139]